lutory/laravel-app/readme.md

 ---- Notes:

-- The system is still in development, so bug are possible
+- The system is still in development, so bugs are possible
 - It will include the front part also, once the Admin is complete

 # Functionality: